tianhaod/YaleWalk/README.md

-# WalkHome
+# YaleWalk

-*WalkHome* (formerly *Backup*) is a companion app to help you walk home safely.
+*YaleWalk* (formerly *Backup*) is a companion app to help you walk home safely.
 Users broadcast their walking plans to their friends, and can send precise alerts to their friends when they are in danger.

 ## Usage

 ### Deployment

-*WalkHome* is deployed at <a href="https://yaleswe-backup.firebaseapp.com" target="_blank">https://yaleswe-backup.firebaseapp.com</a>
+*YaleWalk* is deployed at <a href="https://yaleswe-backup.firebaseapp.com" target="_blank">https://yaleswe-backup.firebaseapp.com</a>

 ### Local Build Setup